johngao2/EM-hotel-demand/README.md

 - test new lambdas with large scale non-independent choice assumptions
 - add 1 to available rooms everytime avail goes into negatives (should only affect DD room type, of which 2 were added in 2018)
   - debug weird negative values
+- track rate of change of LL
+- test with more subdivisions in a day

 ## Other notes:
 **Backlog:**